Mahamedkhabib Kadzimahamedau

 In 2020, he won one of the bronze medals in the men's 79 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.
 In March 2021, he competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 Though he didn't qualify, he subsequently entered and won at the 2021 World Wrestling Olympic Qualification Tournament, qualifying for the Tokyo Olympics.
-There he defeated 4x NCAA champion American Kyle Dake in the quarterfinals en route to earning a silver medal for Belarus.
+There he defeated four-time NCAA champion American Kyle Dake in the quarterfinals en route to earning a silver medal for Belarus.

+He competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan and he earned a quota place for the Individual Neutral Athletes for the 2024 Summer Olympics in Paris, France.
+He competed in the men's freestyle 74 kg event at the Olympics.

+Mixed martial arts career

+In October 2022, a report surfaced about a Twitter video in which UFC then will-be Lightweight champion Islam Makhachev beat down Kadzimahamedau in a grapple exchange.
+Reactions added that Kadzimahamedau expressed, "All this training [was] just to get slept in 3 minutes."
+Makhachev was temporarily preparing to compete in UFC 280.

+Bellator MMA

+On 1 March 2023, it was announced that Kadzimahamedau had signed with Bellator MMA to start his MMA career.